 We pray that water might be pure and available to all, and that we, too, may be purified so that life may be sustained and nurtured over the entire face of the earth.
 (All people return facing center.)
 Let us face North.

 (All people face North.)
-From the North come strong winds and gentle breezes May the air we breathe be purified and may our lives feel that breath of the Spirit, strengthening and encouraging us.
+From the North come strong winds and gentle May the air we breathe be purified and may our lives feel that breath of the Spirit, strengthening and encouraging us.
 (All people return facing center.)
 If we walked a path in each direction, the sacred paths would form a cross.
 Returning to the center, we discover Christ, who calls us and challenges us.
 Amen.

-From the South come guidance and the May we walk good paths, O God, living on

-Let us face West.
-(All people face West.)

-Children's Resource: Children's Bulletin

-UNITED METHODIST

-SUNDAY PLEASE GIVE GENEROUSLY

-Help the children in your congregation engage with the worship service through a coordinated coloring page, maze, word puzzles, prayer and Scriptural passage.
+Children's Resource: Children's Bulletin Help the children in your congregation engage with the worship service through a coordinated coloring page, maze, word puzzles, prayer and Scriptural passage.

-Children's Resource: Activity

-UNITED METHODIST

-SUNDAY

-Explore the First Americans' commitment to protecting water sources.
+Children's Resource: Activity Explore the First Americans' commitment to protecting water sources.
 Brainstorm ways in which we can be water protectors.